Justacorps: Context and parallels

 Display of various styles of achkan and angarkha worn by men, Delhi textile museum.

-The justaucorps, according to historian Susan Mokhberi, was influenced by a similar Persian coat, which also featured floral embroidery and tight-fitting body and sleeves.
-Similar coats such as the angarkha had been worn in India for centuries, and could be either sleeved or sleeveless.
+The justaucorps, according to historians Yarwood, de Marly, Laver, Fraser, and Mokhberi, was influenced by a similar Persian coat, which also featured floral embroidery and tight-fitting body and sleeves.
+Similar Persian-influenced coats such as the angarkha had been worn in India for centuries, and could be either sleeved or sleeveless.
 Variations of these were often worn by wealthy travellers who visited India or "the East" during the early 1600s; some returned with them to Europe.
 On occasion, portraits of the returned travellers in their "exotic" garb were painted (for example, of the 1st Earl Of Denbigh (c.
 1632), by van Dyck).
+When King Charles II of England adopted the justacorps, it was interpreted as inspired by Persian costume.

 A garment that came into fashion in Poland and Hungary at the same time was the żupan or dolman with its distinctive turn-back cuffs and decorative gold braid.
 The żupan started out as a long and heavy winter gown before becoming shorter and more fitted during the 16th century.
-These Polish garments (kontusz and żupan) were also based on oriental influences, due to the Polish cultural ideology of Sarmatism.
-These Central European and Indian long coats probably influenced the design of the justacorps later favored by Louis XIV of France and King Charles due to their exotic appearance, comfort and practicality.
+These Polish garments (kontusz and żupan) were also based on Turkish/oriental influences, due to the Polish cultural ideology of Sarmatism.
+"Turkish style" long coats influenced the design of the justacorps later favored by Louis XIV of France due to their exotic appearance and associations with Oriental power and authority.